mbruchet/SunScape/README.md

 * Improved Development Tools: Enhanced tooling support in Visual Studio and Visual Studio Code for a more efficient development process.
 * Advanced Integration Options: Better integration with modern JavaScript libraries and APIs, allowing for more flexible and powerful web applications.

+## Introduction

-## Creating a Project
+### Creating a Project
 To create a Blazor Web App in Visual Studio 2022, first ensure you have the latest version of Visual Studio with the ASP.NET and web development workload installed.
 Then, create a new project and select the "Blazor Web App" template, which supports both interactive server-side rendering (SSR) and client-side rendering (CSR).
 This template is recommended for learning about Blazor's server-side and client-side features.
 For more detailed instructions on setting up your project, including choosing render modes and configuring for client or server-side rendering, you might want to consult the official Microsoft documentation

-## Rendering Modes
+### Rendering Modes
-The Blazor Web App template in Visual Studio 2022 notably includes three rendering modes for applications: Server, WebAssembly (Client), and Automatic.
+The Blazor Web App template in Visual Studio 2022 notably includes three rendering modes for applications:
+- Server,
+- WebAssembly (Client),
+- and Automatic.

 The Server mode executes application logic on the server, utilizing SignalR for dynamic UI updates.
 The WebAssembly mode allows the application to run directly in the browser, leveraging .NET on WebAssembly for client-side execution.
 The innovative Automatic mode intelligently combines both, starting with server-side rendering for a quick initial load and transitioning to WebAssembly for rich interactivity, optimizing both performance and the user experience.
 For more detailed insights, you're encouraged to refer to the official Microsoft documentation on Blazor project templates and rendering modes.

 ## Localization in Blazor Applications
 Localization in Blazor applications refers to the process of adapting your application to support multiple languages and cultures.
 This is crucial for developing global applications that cater to a diverse user base.